EthanCh30/AirHotel/README.md

 # Project Description

-A fullstack powerful and scalable Netflix clone  application, using React, Tailwind, Prisma, MongoDB, and NextAuth.
+An Airbnb clone with seamless navigation and user experience using React, Tailwind, Prisma, MongoDB, and NextAuth.

 **Test account**